nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/DAILY_JOURNAL_OBJECT_DOM.md

  *      the entries for different purposes.
  */

 // This is the original data.
-Can't Touch This. const journal = [
+const journal = [
     {
+        id: 1,
         date: "07/24/2025",
         concept: "HTML & CSS",
         entry: "We talked about HTML components and how to make grid layouts with Flexbox in CSS.",